SMSF corporate trustees look straight forward at first sight. But do a lot less so when you look under the hood.

 According to ATO statistics 57% of all SMSFs had a corporate trustee as of 30 June 2017.
 And this number is still significantly higher when you just look at newly registered SMSFs.
 On average 81% of SMSFs registered in 2015 to 2017 were established with a corporate trustee.
 And this percentage is probably even higher now in 2019.

 So most of us who deal with SMSFs usually have quite a few corporate trustees to deal with.
 And at first sight they look straight forward.
 But when you start looking under the hood, things don’t look so simple anymore.
 And the questions you sent us support that view.

-So in today’s episode Peter Bobbin of Argyle Lawyers in Sydney will give you some answers to your questions.
+So in today’s episode Peter Bobbin of Coleman Greig Lawyers in Sydney will give you some answers to your questions.

 Here is what we learned but please listen in as Peter Bobbin explains all this much better than we ever could.

 To listen while you drive, walk or work, just access the episode through a free podcast app on your mobile phone.